 The jigsaw massage adaptor is a cost-effective piece of equipment compared to both the Theragun, other comparable massage guns and/or getting treatments at a professional.

 But to make the comparison fair you do have to consider that more things are included with the Theragun and what kind of value those things represent for you.

 Everyone would appreciate stronger batteries and having one extra, but if you are only going to do the massage 5-10 minutes per time a few times per week, then you don’t need it and you would be wasting your money.

 Making The Buying Decision

 It is definitely not as cool-looking and gimmicky as the Theragun, but it gets the job done.
-If a professional look is important to you when using the massager, then it could be an issue though.
+If a professional look is very important to you when using the massager, then it could be an issue.